simonbray/training-material/topics/computational-chemistry/tutorials/setting-up-molecular-systems/tutorial.md

 > ### {% icon tip %} Background: What is the PDB (Protein Data Bank) and format?
 >
 > The Protein Data Bank (PDB) format contains atomic coordinates of biomolecules and provides a standard representation for macromolecular structure data derived from X-ray diffraction and NMR studies.
-> For example the `PDB`-file for a hydrolase with its substrate (PDB: [7CEL](https://www.rcsb.org/pdb/explore/explore.do?structureId=7CEL)):
+Each structure is stored under a four-letter accession code.
+For example, the PDB file we will use is assigned the code [7CEL](https://www.rcsb.org/pdb/explore/explore.do?structureId=7CEL)).
 >
 > More resources:
 >